quantranfr/LEDMatrix/esp8266/docs/README.md

 Pay attention to the cursor position.
 With custom font, the cursor will be at the bottom left corner of the letter, not at top-left anymore.

-## TODO list
+## Remarks

-* Try to display Vietnamese text with the right font;
-* Figure out how to chain the 2nd module

-> On PxMatrix GitHub issue page, people got problem when they daisy-chained a 2nd module: color and line aberration.
+On PxMatrix GitHub issue page, people got problem when they daisy-chain a 2nd module (wiring how?): there will be color and line aberration on the 2nd one.

 Other intrinsic problems:

 * ESP8266 has not many GPIO pins left for other inputs (like buttons);
-* Messy cable management (maybe inherent to the library, cause one has to connect PI and PO);
+* Messy cable management (maybe inherent to the library, because we have to connect PI and PO);

 ## References